vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 alone is per-

-ceptual and determinate is neither perceptual
+ceptual and determinate is neither perceptua।

 nor valid.